jedrichards/angularjs-handbook/README.md

 ## Scopes

 Scopes are the application view model, that is, the model as it pertains to a section of the DOM.
-They provide a model data context for "scope-creating" directives (i.e. `ng-controller`) and view templates.

 Each scope is an instance of the `Scope` class.
 The `Scope` class doesn't contain any special data model related functionality beyond some framework utility methods, and therefore such data models can be thought of as POJOs (plain old JavaScript objects) as least in terms of data access and assignment.

+A new scope instance is created everytime Angular encounters a "scope creating directive" (such as `ng-controller`).

-Any value assigned to a `$scope` instance will become available for evaluation in a view template and will be automatically watched for changes - this is the live two way data binding between template and model that Angular is well known for.
+Any value assigned to a `$scope` instance will become available for evaluation in a view and will be automatically watched for changes - this is the live two way data binding between view and model that Angular is well known for.

 Example of automatic scope creation and injection in a controller: